teia-community/teia-docs/wiki/Howto-update-teia-docs.md

 ### I want to create a new page

-Use the wiki interface, in the code repository browser click the + sign above the file listing on the left side navigation menu and click "Add file", or clone the repository locally and add your file using your terminal or IDE.
+Use the wiki interface, or in the code repository browser click the + sign above the file listing on the left side navigation menu and click "Add file", or clone the repository locally and add your file using your terminal or IDE.

 ## For any GitHub user not a member of the Teia Organization